xta0/xta0.me/_posts/2018-02-10-Deep-Learning-4.md

 def zero_pad(X, pad):
     """
-    Pad with zeros all images of the dataset X. The padding is applied to the height and width of an image, as illustrated in Figure 1.

     Argument:
     X -- python numpy array of shape (m, n_H, n_W, n_C) representing a batch of m images pad -- integer, amount of padding around each image on vertical and horizontal dimensions